-In the United States, Canada, and Germany, Turo offers the option for you to select a protection package or to provide your own commercial rental insurance.
+In the United States, Canada, Germany, and the United Kingdom, Turo offers the option for you to select a protection plan or become a Commercial Host by providing your own commercial rental insurance.
+We strongly encourage every host who considers foregoing a Turo protection plan to read this article carefully.

 To learn more about how Turo operates in specific provinces of Canada, please see this article.